plone/volto/docs/source/configuration/slots.md

 It must have the following parameters.

 `name`
+:   String.
+    Required.
-:   The name of the slot we want to render.
+    The name of the slot we want to render.

 `options`
+:   Object.
+    Required.
-:   An object containing the arguments that you want to pass to the predicates.
+    An object containing the arguments to pass to the predicates.